Female founders can find the right support for their startup here

 Female Founders: At a glance

-• Base F: a community for anyone who identifies as an entrepreneurial thinker.
+- Base F: a community for all those who identify as entrepreneurial people

-• Grow F: online startup accelerator for women-led businesses
+- Grow F: online startup accelerator for women-led companies

-What stage of development do the startups need to be in?
+What stage of development must the start-ups be in?

 How long does the program last?